-Minnesota has so far dominated the sector, serving as the site for over half of all 2018 community solar installations in the U.S. But WoodMac also forecasts that by the end of 2020, the state will account for less than 5 percent of the market.
-Other states, where markets are emerging, will fill-in.
+Minnesota has so far dominated the sector, serving as the site for over half of all 2018 community solar installations.
+But WoodMac also forecasts that by the end of 2020, the state will account for less than 5 percent of the market.
+Other states, where markets are emerging, will fill in.
 Just this week, Democratic Florida State Senator Lori Berman introduced community solar legislation, and bills to create community solar programs advanced in New Mexico and South Carolina.

 “There’s a lot of interest in wanting to bring together solar access for low-income communities,” said Judith Schwartz, the lead author of the repot and president of consulting group To The Point.
 “This goal of equitable access to renewables is a good goal that’s on the top of everybody’s mind, but how do you do it?”

 Wood Mackenzie and Vote Solar released a report last year on that very topic.
 The DEFG report adds to the body of knowledge on making solar more inclusive.

 The group came up with a variety of recommendations that planners can mix and match “cookbook style,” according to Schwartz, to create programs.
 Broadly, they recommend that regulators, utilities, consumer advocates, investors and state and local governments work to make community solar programs as flexible and varied as possible, so they’re able to include a greater number of users.

 “What we saw is, if your goal is to make solar more available to this community, one size is not going to fit all,” said Schwartz.

 According to 2017 data, 90 percent of U.S. customers lack access to community solar.
 That year, community solar made up just about 4 percent of installed solar capacity nationwide, according to data from the Smart Electric Power Alliance and the National Renewable Energy Laboratory.
 WoodMac data puts the number even lower in early 2018, at less than 2 percent of overall installed capacity.